-The Company reported a net loss and total comprehensive loss of \$6,563,000 for the year ended July 31, 2022, (July 31, 2021 - \$8,038,000).
-As at July 31, 2022 the Company had working capital of \$283,000, shareholders' equity of \$319,000, cash of \$3,252,000 and an accumulated deficit of \$195,117,000.
-As at July 31, 2021, the Company had working capital of \$144,000, shareholders' deficiency of \$1,393,000, cash of \$3,565,000 and an accumulated deficit of \$188,554,000.
+The Company reported a net loss and total comprehensive loss of \$6,290,000 for the year ended July 31, 2023 (July 31, 2022 - \$6,563,000).
+As at July 31, 2023, the Company had working deficiency of \$877,000, shareholders' deficiency of \$844,000, cash of \$808,000 and an accumulated deficit of \$201,407,000.
+As at July 31, 2022, the Company had working capital of \$283,000, shareholders' equity of \$319,000, cash of \$3,252,000 and an accumulated deficit of \$195,117,000.
 The Company will require additional financing in the immediate near term and in the future to see the current research and development initiatives through to completion.
-There can be no assurance however, that additional financing can be obtained in a timely manner, or at all.
+There can be no assurance, however, that additional financing can be obtained in a timely manner, or at all.

-Not raising sufficient additional financing on a timely basis may result in delays and possible termination of all or some of the Company's research and development initiatives, and as a result, casts significant doubt as to the ability of the Company to operate as a going concern and accordingly, the appropriateness of the use of the accounting principles applicable to a going concern.
+Not raising sufficient additional financing on a timely basis may result in delays and possible termination of all or some of the Company's research and development initiatives, and as a result, material uncertainties exist which casts significant doubt as to the ability of the Company to operate as a going concern and accordingly, the appropriateness of the use of the accounting principles applicable to a going concern.
 These annual financial statements do not include any adjustments to the carrying amount and classification of reported assets, liabilities and expenses that might be necessary should the Company not be successful in its aforementioned initiatives.
 Any such adjustments could be material.
 The Company cannot predict whether it will be able to raise the necessary funds it needs to continue as a going concern.